 This course examines in depth food systems, with a specific focus on small holder sustainable agriculture.
+In addition we also learn about the production and processing of coffee, cacao, and cannabis during this course.

 These issues form the core of sustainability, and include such topics as ecology and natural resource management, food supply, permaculture, and the role of biological and sociological systems in global sustainability.
 Seminars and discussions take place “in context” to the learning— i.e. reading about agroforestry, then going into an agroforest to study the plants growing there.
 This is—literally—a “hands on” course.
 Students will get muddy tramping through the fields and blisters from working on the farm.